blebon/directChillFoam/docs/source/tutorials/Vreeman2002.rst

   $ python3 cylinder.py

+The axisymmetryc mesh consists of a slice of a cylinder that matches the billet dimensions.
+The z_points tuple list the vertices z coordinates as defined in :numref:`vreeman2002_bc`.
+The patch names are entered in the faces list in the ``Vreeman2002.system.cylinder.write_boundary()`` function.

-Return to the case directory and generate the mesh.
+Return to the case directory and generate the mesh using `blockMesh <https://doc.cfd.direct/openfoam/user-guide-v6/blockmesh>`_.

 .. code-block:: console